 12 – It’s a little cooler out, is the water heated?

 Yes!
 The water is heated and there is typically at least one of the water parks that remain open, even in traditionally colder months.
 If the weather is too cold or there is other inclement weather, the park will be closed.
 It would be a good idea to check the weather before heading to one of the water parks.

 11 – Are there lockers to keep my valuables in?

 There are locker rentals available at both of the water parks.
 Each of the water parks features keyless lockers that can be used throughout the day for a one-time charge.
 To rent a locker, visit one of the electronic kiosks in the locker areas and choose the size you want.
 After payment, you can select a 4-digit pin number that will open your assigned locker.
-A regular sized locker, sized 12.5″ x 10″ x 17″, is $10 a day.
-A large locker, sized 15.5″ x 13″ x 17″, is $15 a day.
+A standard sized locker, 12.5″ x 10″ x 17″, is $10 a day.
+A large locker, 15.5″ x 13″ x 17″, is $15 a day.

 10 – Do I have to bring my own towels?

 You can definitely bring your own towels if you would like to.
 Towel rentals have typically been $2 per towel to rent them.
 Blizzard Beach is now giving complimentary towel rentals if you have a valid Magic Band to scan for the towel rental.
 We aren’t sure if this complimentary service will stick around, but we sure hope so.

 9 – I heard about cabana rentals, how does that work?

 For an extra fee, you can rent private patios or cabanas that include additional services.
 The rentals guarantee that you have covered seating and depending on the package it also includes waters, sodas, snacks, towels, an attendant to order anything you want (paid for separately), etc. These can get quite pricey, climbing over $300 during peak season.
 If you don’t want to pay for this perk, you can typically find a spot to leave towels and bags at to hold your spot in between playing in the park.